 Most banks require at least 20 percent down on an investment property loan.
 Owner occupants can put no money down on a loan in some cases, but banks want investors to put more skin in the game.
 The origination fees, appraisal fee, and other loan costs may be more expensive as well, depending on the type of investment property you are buying.

-Does rental income count when qualifying for a loan?
+When does rental income count towards a new loan?

 The rules regarding rental income vary by the bank and type of loan.
 My portfolio lender has less strict guidelines than a bank that follows Fannie Mae guidelines.
 Here are the Fannie Mae guidelines that most banks will abide by regarding rental property income and qualifying for a loan.
 Fannie Mae requires rental income to show up on your tax return before they allow you to use it to qualify for a loan.